My 28 Favorite Things to do in Bali (Updated in 2019)

 The town is generally a sad tourist trap with a few notable exceptions of decent food and espresso.
 To 'enjoy' Ubud head outside town quickly and join the aggressive traffic on a motorcycle instead of walking on the treacherous sidewalks.

 You guessed it Grab and GoJek are prohibited from operating in Ubud and taxi fares beat San Francisco fares handily.

 Puri Saren Ubud (Ubud Palace)

 If you want my advice, DO NOT go to the Monkey Forest.
-It’s crowded and full of hyper-aggressive monkeys.
-There are a number of nature walks around the area but I can’t seem to find them anymore.
+It's crowded and full of hyper-aggressive monkeys.
+There are several natural walks around the area but I can't seem to find them anymore.

-The rice terraces have gotten really famous with the Eat Pray Love movie.
-It gets really crowded but it’s still worth venturing out for a hike and taking a few pictures.
+The rice terraces have gotten famous with the Eat Pray Love movie.
+It gets crowded but it's still worth venturing out for a hike and taking a few pictures.

 After all this 'work,' stop by Seniman Coffee Studio in Ubud to get some of Bali's best coffee and great food.

 This is a great temple to admire the Balinese religious architecture - it gets a smaller share of visitors and is right on your way to Ubud.